catenax-ng/tx-traceability-foss/docs/e2e.md

 ## How it works on github actions (CI/CD)

+### Overview

 - configuration file is here: `.github/workflows/e2e-tests.yml`
+- this job is triggered by 3 ways:
+  - automatically - for every PR or on push to main
+  - manually - by Test Manager
 - we run in parallel e2e tests for 3 browser engines: chrome, firefox and webkit (used by Safari)
 - we use one common pre-stage named 'install'
 - then base on 'install' stage cache result it runs 3 separated threads for every browser